Apostle Islands' Incredible Ice Caves at Wisconsin's Tip

 Thanks to Kelly Marquardt for sharing her photo of the ice caves.

-For the first time in five years, the Apostle Islands and stunning ice caves 18 miles west of Bayfield are accessible in the winter.
+The Apostle Islands and stunning ice caves 18 miles west of Bayfield are again accessible this winter!
 With Lake Superior being frozen, these sea caves and rock formations are reachable by crossing the Great Lake about a mile on foot.

 According to the National Park Service, the caves are a “fairyland of needle-like icicles.”
 The ice formations change from chamber to chamber and from day to day.
 The beautiful rock formations that hang above you and jut up from the ground below you are covered by ice.
 If you crawl underneath them, the ice floor is like a clear sheet of glass through which you can see the bottom of the lake.
 Centuries of wave action, freezing and thawing have sculpted the shorelines right along Meyers Beach.

 Dress for the weather and keep in mind there are steep steps going down to the caves.
 There is plenty of lodging and restaurants in Washburn, Bayfield and Iron River.
-For up to date information on the condition of the ice, be sure to check out Sea Caves Watch, which provides real-time webcam images and weather forecast information.
+The Sea Caves Watch website features real-time images of conditions at the Mainland Sea Caves.

-Tips for Visiting the Apostle Island Ice Caves
+Tips for Visiting the Apostle Islands Ice Caves

 - Call the Apostle Islands Ice Line at 715-779-3397 Ext.
 3 to get current ice conditions.